-In my ideal social life, I would be having a large number of friends and many of them would remain close as well.
-I would be a highly social individual instead of a shy and awkward boy who is invisible, I would be a very outgoing person.
+In my ideal social life, I would have many friends, many of whom would remain close.
+Instead of being a shy and awkward boy who is invisible, I would be a very outgoing person.

-I would be able to overcome shyness and connect with others and influence the entire world.
-At house parties and social events, I would purposefully make my way around the room at home parties and social events, meeting as many people as possible and asking them questions about their lives.
-By having a good social network, I would earn the respect and friendship with others.
-I would be able to show confidence in talking to strangers, maintain a good conversation and making connections with others.
+I would be able to overcome shyness and connect with others and impact the entire globe.
+I would actively make my way around the room at home parties and social events, meeting as many individuals as possible and asking them about their life.
+I would get respect and friendship from others if I had a strong social network.
+I’d be comfortable chatting to people, sustaining a decent conversation, and developing new relationships.

-Besides, I would have a wife that can share secrets and be a life long partner to go through all the ups and downs in our lives, sharing our happiness moment and overcoming all the difficulties.
-She would be a soulmate who can understand me and support me.
-We would be building a family as a unit of our wider social network and community, we’d be forming a family.
-The social connections would help us to get advice and support from people I care about, be more productive in our career and be able to make better decisions, due to different points of views from my friends to share their insights.
+Furthermore, I would have a wife who would share secrets and be a lifelong partner with whom I could go through all of life’s ups and downs, enjoy our good moments, and overcome challenges.
+She’d be my soulmate, someone who understands and supports me.
+As part of our larger social network and community, we’d be forming a family.
+The social connections would enable us to receive advice and support from individuals we care about, be more productive in our careers, and make better judgments by allowing my friends to express their perspectives.

-Together, we would be able to better understand our world objectively and achieve more things.
-Humans are social animals and we are working together as a team and society.
-This ideal social life would be collaborative instead of competitive, we are in harmony instead of war.
+We would be able to objectively understand our world and accomplish greater things if we worked together.
+Humans are social animals who collaborate as a team and as a society.
+This ideal social existence would be collaborative rather than competitive; we would live in peace rather than war.